astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 - Dams: hosted on FWS ArcGIS Online
 - Surveyed road barriers: hosted on ArcGIS Online in FWS organization (public barriers) and SARP organization (private barriers); services include related crossing survey photos
 - Waterfalls: hosted on FWS ArcGIS Online
-- Modeled road crossings: downloaded from USGS in Feb 2022 and provided directly by Kat from USFS data sources.
+- Modeled road crossings: downloaded from USGS in Feb 2022 and provided directly by Kat from USFS and 3rd party data sources.
 - National Anthropogenic Barriers Database (NABD): obtained by Kat and provided on 1/22/2021
 - OpenStreetMap